 Other Military Travel Discounts

-Savings through the travel websites.
-Personally, I usually find the best deals by using the travel websites like Travelocity, Priceline, Hotels.com, Expedia, and similar sites.
-They typically have the best inventory and you can often compare prices between multiple airlines.
+Personally, I usually find the best deals by using travel websites like Travelocity, Priceline, Hotels.com, Expedia, and similar sites.
+They typically have the best inventory and you can often compare prices between multiple airlines or hotels.
+These companies make it very easy to book package deals, so you can book an airline ticket, hotel room, and rental car all in one place.

 As with all credit cards, be sure to read the fine print before signing up for any deals, and be sure to pay your card in full each month to avoid any fees or interest.